fastrivertech/fhir-mpi/README.md

 ### 5.6 Unmerge Operation

 The unmerge operation “$unmerge” unmerges two patient identifiers that are involved in the most recent merge operation and rolls back the merging transaction.
-After an unmerge, the subsumed patient identifier becomes active again.
-Further, the unmerge operation supports two types of unmerge: Source Domain unmerge, and Master Domain unmerge.
+After an unmerge, the subsumed patient identifier becomes active and allows to be referenced again.
+The unmerge operation supports two types of unmerging: source patient identifier unmerge, and master patient identifier unmerge.

 ### 5.7 Link Operation